Doordash has not changed their pay model, but Doordash base pay has been dropping all the same.

 Do you see what happened here?
 Doordash just said that “base pay will not change based on the customer tip amount.”
 Yet if the tip amount means that an order is not desirable, and base pay goes up based on desirability, didn't they just lie about the tip's impact?

-However, they would offer a guaranteed minimum per delivery, and if the dollar plus tip didn't meet the minimum, Doordash made up the difference.
+However, they offered a guaranteed minimum per delivery, and if the dollar plus tip didn't meet the minimum, Door dash made up the difference.

 While their wording was that base pay was a dollar, in practice base pay was calculated as minimum pay minus the tip amount.

 Some used that to say Doordash was stealing tips under the old model.
-They were not, but the way they used customer's tips to calculate the base was shady enough that it became a PR nightmare.
+Technically, drivers were still getting the total tip amount, so they weren't actually stealing tips.
+However, the way they used customer's tips to calculate the base was shady enough that it became a PR nightmare.

-It got to where Doordash CEO Tony Xu announced they would change things, and they switched to the new model (the current model) in September 2019.
+It got to where Doordash CEO Tony Xu announced they would change things, and they switched to the the current model in September 2019.
 I commented back then that with the desirability factor it essentially made the new pay model a differently worded version of the old pay model

 Promotions and incentives